Squeezed Attention: Accelerating Long Context Length LLM Inference: Introduction

-In contrast to existing solutions~\cite{zhang2024h2o,li2024snapkv,ge2023model} that identify less important tokens once and discard them throughout the entire generation, our method \textit{dynamically} identifies and retrieves only the information that is \textit{semantically} relevant to each generation step.
-This allows our method to preserve generation quality while reducing the number of KV cache entries loaded from memory by up to 8 times (including loading key centroids), as highlighted in Section~\ref{sec:results}.
-By optimizing memory bandwidth as well as computational costs, \OURS effectively reduces overheads for both generation and prefill during long-context inference.
-Specifically, our work makes the following contributions toward accelerating long context length applications: \begin{itemize}[leftmargin=3mm] \item \textbf{Semantic-based Key Clustering and Retrieval:} To cluster non-consecutive keys by their semantic similarity, we perform K-means clustering offline, representing all keys within each cluster with a single ``key centroid'' value (Section~\ref{sec:method-cluster}).
-This enables efficient retrieval during inference, allowing us to identify the keys most semantically relevant to the query tokens by comparing the query against key clusters instead of the entire key set (Section~\ref{sec:method-online}).
-Since the number of key centroids is significantly smaller than the total number of keys, the memory overhead remains minimal.
-Then, the exact attention scores are computed only with the retrieved keys.
-We additionally propose the hierarchical version of our method, which can reduce the memory and computational complexity of per token generation from linear to logarithmic with respect to the context length.
+Our work makes the following contributions: \begin{itemize}[leftmargin=3mm] \item \textbf{Semantic-based Key Clustering and Retrieval:} To cluster non-consecutive keys by their semantic similarity, we perform K-means clustering offline, representing all keys within each cluster with a single ``key centroid'' value (Section~\ref{sec:method-cluster}).
+This allows us to identify semantically relevant keys for the query tokens during inference by comparing the query against key clusters instead of the entire key set (Section~\ref{sec:method-online}), and only performing exact attention computation with the most relevant keys.
+Since the number of key centroids is significantly smaller than the number of keys, the memory overhead remains minimal.
+We additionally propose a hierarchical version of our method (outlined in Section \ref{subsec:hierarchical_lookup}), which can reduce the memory and computational complexity of the centroid lookup from linear to logarithmic with respect to the fixed context length. \item \textbf{System Implementation:} We design efficient Triton kernels for performing the centroid comparison (Section~\ref{subsec:centroid-lookup}) and computing sparse FlashAttention with only the important keys (Section~\ref{subsec:sparse-flash-attn}).
+Combined together, our method results in 4.3$\times$ and 4.2$\times$ speedups during the prefill and decode phases when running inference with long fixed context (Section~\ref{sec:system_results}). \item \textbf{Benchmark:} We introduce \BENCH (Section \ref{sec:bench}), a document QA benchmark which contains a selection of arXiv documents, each with many synthetic user input question and answer pairs.
+This benchmark facilitates research into fixed context methods by allowing us to evaluate various user inputs for each document. \item \textbf{Evaluation:} We extensively evaluate our method on long-context benchmarks including LongBench~\cite{bai2023longbench}, RULER~\cite{hsieh2024ruler}, and \BENCH (Section \ref{subsec:eval}).
+On LongBench, our method preserves accuracy with 3.1$\times$ KV budget reduction and achieves up to $8\times$ KV budget reduction with 0.5 point accuracy degradation for the LLaMA-2-7B-32K, LWM-Text-Chat-1M, and Longchat-7B-v1.5-32K models. \end{itemize}